Iraqi chemical weapons program: Destruction after the Gulf War

 During and after the Gulf War, the destruction of Iraq chemical weapon and ammunition facilities, including the Khamisiyah Ammunition Storage Facility, released sarin into the atmosphere.
 Exposure to sarin causes permanent damage to humans, resulting in the mass illness known as Gulf War syndrome.

-During the Iraq War, American soldiers discovered multiple extant chemical weapon stockpiles that had not been destroyed.
+During the Iraq War, United States Army soldiers discovered multiple extant chemical weapon stockpiles that had not been destroyed.